william-dawson/NTPoly/Examples/PremadeMatrix/ReadMe.md

 In the build directory, there is also a /python folder, which is used for linking against a python program.
-Python requires you to set the Python path to this directory so that it knows where to look for the python module files:
+Python requires you to set the Python path to this directory so that it knows where to look for the python module files.

+Python version:
 export PYTHONPATH=../../Build/python
 mpirun -np 1 python main.py \
 --process_rows 1 --process_columns 1 --process_slices 1 \